gryphonshafer/pnwquizzing/docs/assets_for_quizzing/S-SOPs.md

 - Invite quizzers based on:
     - Year-to-date balanced-weighted individual scoring average
     - Coach-confirmed memorization of at least 50% of the material at synonymous quality
-- Maximum number of quizzers invited will be no greater than 20% of the district or 20 quizzers, whichever is lower
+- Maximum number of quizzers invited will be no greater than 20% of the region or 20 quizzers, whichever is lower

 As far as team formation: